Opportunities and Events

 Since inception in 2012, the Academy has trained over 1,700 entrepreneurs.
 These people and their businesses generate over R1.7 billion in revenue, and a majority show consistent growth in revenue and jobs.

-NSE is the first university unit in the country focusing on social entrepreneurship and its year-long Social Entrepreneurship Programme is a pioneer in its field.
-The NSE leads major research projects including the first study to identify social enterprises in South Africa, and published The Disruptors – social entrepreneurs re-inventing business and society in 2016.
+Our Social Entrepreneurship efforts are focused on developing and researching South Africa’s social enterprises.
+These are the organisations that generate both social and economic value, blending the social mission of charities with the approach and profit motive of business.
+Our work in this sector positioned us as the first university unit in the country focusing on social entrepreneurship and our year-long Social Entrepreneurship Programme is a pioneer in its field.
+The team leads major research projects including the first study to identify social enterprises in South Africa, and published The Disruptors – social entrepreneurs re-inventing business and society in 2016.

 Click here to view our impact across 1,700 entrepreneurs.